A streamlined (but good) way to choose a career

-Most people can and do train for their career the traditional way: a college or graduate degree.
-But increasingly, people are getting some or even all their training with a certificate program or individual courses: in-person and online.
+Most people can and do train for their career the traditional way: a college bachelor’s or graduate degree.
+But increasingly, people are getting some or even all of their training with a certificate program or individual courses ― in-person and online.
 These tips can help you get the most from them:

 - Curriculum matters.
-A program’s curriculum is key to choosing a degree program that will fits your career goal.
+Curriculum is key to choosing a degree program that fits your career goal.
 For example, a psychology program could emphasize Freudian psychology or physiological psychology.
-An MBA could focus on entrepreneurship or on international business.
+A master’s in business administration (MBA) program could focus on entrepreneurship or on international business.
 Choosing a degree program with a curriculum that matches your career goal can make all the difference

 - Choosing courses wisely.
 So many courses are available in-person and online.
 For example, prestigious universities offer courses that are open to anyone, often at low cost or even free.
-Thousands of such courses are aggregated on coursera.org and edX.org.
-Additionally, many practical courses are offered through university extensions and on websites that aren’t affiliated with universities, for example Udemy.com, Lynda.com and Udacity.com It’s easier than ever to vet such courses because syllabi and student reviews are usually posted.
+Thousands of such courses are aggregated on Coursera.org and edX.org.
+Additionally, many practical courses are offered through university extensions and on websites that aren’t affiliated with universities, such as Udemy.com, LinkedIn Learning (formerly Lynda.com) and Udacity.com.
+It’s easier than ever to vet such courses because syllabi and student reviews are usually posted.

-Most people want to become expert at their career and be appreciated for it and for the human quality they bring to their work.
+Most people want to become an expert in their field and be appreciated for it, and for the human quality they bring to their work.
 Here are keys:

 - Make people feel good about themselves.
 Most people want to feel good about themselves and certainly not feel embarrassed or stupid.
-Of course, there’s time to disagree and to criticize but recognize that you pay a price with each negative statement.
+Of course, there are times when you’ll disagree with colleagues and maybe need to offer constructive criticism, but recognize that you pay a price with each negative statement.
 Err on the side of positivity: Give earned praise, ask for advice, and, at the risk of sounding like your parent, say thank you.

 - Get technical but be a good explainer.
-Ever more jobs require technical chops but the beloved employee is able to explain the technical so clearly that even tech-averse people understand it.
-A mindset for doing that is to pretend you’re explaining it to a smart 6th grader.
+Ever more jobs require technical chops, but the beloved employee is able to explain the technical so clearly that even tech-averse people understand it.
+A mindset for doing that is to pretend you’re explaining it to a smart sixth-grader.